KubawGaming/BetterRunnableAPI/README.md

 BetterTask exampleTask = new BetterRunnable(plugin, task -> {
     System.out.println("Task repeated " + task.getExecutions() + " times");

-    // Executions is a built-in variable that is increased each time a Task executes.
+    // Executions is a built-in variable that is increased each time a task executes.
 It resets only when task is stopped by stop() method. if(task.getExecutions() > 50) task.stop();
 }, 20); // 20 (ticks) = 1 second, current runnable will be executed every 1 second
 ```